quishqa/PyChEmiss/README.md

 conda config --add channels conda-forge
 ```

-To avoid conflicts during the installation, we also recommend create a new environment to run `aas4wrf.py`:
+To avoid conflicts during the installation, we also recommend create a new environment to run `PyChEmiss`:

 ```
-conda create --name aas4wrf
+conda create --name PyChEmiss
-conda activate aas4wrf
+conda activate PyChEmiss
 ```